Widecoin/widecoin.github.io/README.md

 # widecoin.github.io
- Widecoin: A Generalized Utility Token for Wide Distribution via Recursive Incentives
+ Widecoin: A Generalized Utility Token Platform for Wide Distribution via Recursive Incentives

  For more information and updates contact kk@widecoin.io